marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", global]}}

 This method returns an array of match arrays.
-The regular expression given it _must_ have `g` enabled.
+The regular expression given to `matchAll` _must_ have `g` enabled.

 {{id ini}}
 ## Parsing an INI file